Forgot password?

 View Rating Log

-| Show all posts
+Post time 2019-6-9 03:23 | Show all posts

 Basically, assuming you are using written patterns, the pattern will state what weight to use, what fiber to use, what tool sizes to use.
 That should be your guide.
-For instance, say you are making socks - you don't want to use size 4 yarn.
-Say you are making washcloths - you don't want to use acrylic, you want to use cotton, and you want to use size 4 yarn.
+For instance, say you are making socks - you dont want to use size 4 yarn.
+Say you are making washcloths - you dont want to use acrylic, you want to use cotton, and you want to use size 4 yarn.
 The patterns should be your guidelines when choosing yarn weight and yarn fiber.
 The patterns are created with the use of the items in mind.
 Baby blankets are usually made with worsted weight yarn.
 Baby clothing is usually made with thinner yarn, like number 2, otherwise it can be too bulky.
 I make doll clothing and I use bedspread string when I crochet, and size 1 or 2 yarn when I knit.
 Many years ago when I was new to crochet, I made a baby matinee jacket for my niece.
 I used worsted weight yarn because it was what I had on hand.
 The jacket turned out to be way too big, and because it was very baby-ish in styling, it was never worn.
 By the time it fit, she looked silly in it - also, it was very chunky.
 When patterns are made, they can sometimes state use X brand yarn and X size hook/needles or state what the picture that is on the pattern is made with.
 Sometimes the pattern will state that the yarn/hook/needles used are a "suggestion" and you can substitute, or change hook/needles to achieve gauge, but pretty much, pick a pattern and go with the yarn and hook/needles size the pattern suggests and you should be ok.

 Rate

-Number of participants 2Gold Coins +7 Collapse Reason
+Number of participants 2Pin +7 Collapse Reason

 wpe4rl + 1 Thank you very much!